episode6/deployable/README.md

 ```

 ### Why does it exist?
-This is my first gradle plugin and groovy project so it may be rough around the edges.
-There are probably better tools out there for your open source libraries, but this will be building block for upcoming episode6 open source projects.
+This was my first gradle plugin and groovy project so it is still rough around a few edges.
+The main goal here was to abstract away as much of the boilerplate of publishing a maven-deployable library as possible, and make it quick and painless to create and deploy new open-source libraries.
+Having an abstraction-layer on top of 3rd party tools also grants the flexibility to adapt and should enable future support for more types of repos without requiring changes to individual project configuration.

 ### License
 MIT: https://github.com/episode6/deployable/blob/master/LICENSE